vecin2/em_automation/README.md

 The following name and convention is used when writing tempaltes:
 - Template variables names follow snake case e.g "customer_name"
  - Context config variables, which are defined under `config/context_values.yaml` start with an underscore to distinguish them from template variables
- - Auxiliary variables are named
+ - Auxiliary variables are named as the variabled but prefixing two underscores:

 ##  Fomatting
 All SQL scripts are written in uppercase with the variables in lower case and snake case.